 - Washing Machine

-This appealing home is located right on the warm waters of the Atlantic in the North Forest Beach area of the island.
+This pretty home is located right on the warm waters of the Atlantic in the North Forest Beach area of the island.
 This area is famed for its 1-mile stretch of beach and its proximity to shopping and dining venues, miniature golf courses, tennis courts, and bicycle paths.
-When you aren’t out exploring the island, savor the home’s delightful amenities, from the heated pool to the grille and sizable, multi-level balconies.
+When you aren’t out exploring the island, adore the home’s comfortable luxuries, from the heated pool to the grille and generous, multi-level balconies.

 There is room for your entire group at this cute shorefront home, so make your reservation today!

 Must be 25 yrs or older to rent.

 Pool heating is available for a fee September through May.
 Arrangements must be made prior to arrival.

 This unit is managed by Vacasa Resort Units of Hilton Head Island LLC

 Parking Notes: No street parking.
 Parking is available in the driveway and under the home.

 48 hours notification is mandatory in order to heat the pool.
 An additional pool heat fee of $69.00 per day must be paid prior to check-in.

 - Many property management companies and vacation houses supply Hilton Head area travel guides which include money-saving deals, either offered independently by vendors, or utilizing a relationship between the property manager and the vendor itself.
 Look for these books and coupon books, since this allows vacation goers to discover the very same terrific attractions with a frequently significantly discounted.